On sampling diluted Spin-Glasses with unbounded interactions: Abstract

 Our results can also be adapted for the case of spin-glass distributions where the interactions are bounded.
-In that respect, we obtain rapid mixing of Glauber dynamics for the Viana-Bray model on $\G(n,d/n)$ when $\beta<\frac{1}{4\sqrt{d}}$.
+In that respect, we obtain rapid mixing of Glauber dynamics for the Viana-Bray model on $\G(n,d/n)$ when $\beta \leq \frac{1}{4\sqrt{d}}$.
 This improves on the current best bound which is $\beta<\frac{0.18}{\sqrt{d}}$.

-We utilise {\em stochastic localisation} in our analysis, and in particular, we build and improve on the scheme introduced in [Liu, Mohanty, Rajaraman and Wu: FOCS 2024].
-This is the first time that stochastic localisation is used for diluted spin-glasses, where both degrees and interactions can be unbounded.

-Our results rely on introducing an elaborate block partition for the analysis with the stochastic localisation.
-We deal with the unbounded interactions by introducing appropriate matrix norms to control the entropy decay along the localisation path.
+We utilise the powerful {\em stochastic localisation} in our analysis and, in particular, we build and improve on the scheme introduced in [Liu, Mohanty, Rajaraman and Wu: FOCS 2024].
+Our work provides, for the first time, an analysis with stochastic localisation in which both the degrees and the interactions of the diluted spin-glass can be unbounded.
+This is achieved by introducing an elaborate block partition of the set of vertices to deal with the effect of high-degree vertices.
+For the unbounded interactions, we introduce appropriate matrix norms to control the conservation of the entropy along the localisation path.

 \ifdefined \KeepComments